HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 - The test run was successful with 10000 concurrent users with 4 pods of core, DAM, haproxy, and ringAPI each.

 #### Stage 3

+- Scope is to tune the DX rendering set up in single node c5.9xlarge to check support for 10k concurrent users with avg response time equal to ~4 secs  and ensure error percentage in results is 0%

 ##### Improved response times of individual APIs and conclusion on load for comfortable rendering